osilander/203.311/Week5/Week5.md

 ## Introduction

 Now that we we have the reads from the new SARS-CoV-2 strains (from Kwazulu Natal and Montana) and they have been QC'ed and trimmed, we want to identify the changes that have occurred in these SARS-CoV-2 viruses compared to the ancestral virus.
 There are at least two ways to do this.
 One option would be to assemble a new genome from our sequence reads and compare this to the ancestral viral genome.
 However, this would be the wrong approach for two reasons.
 First, it is more computationally difficult to peform an assembly.
 Thus, we would be wasting time and effort and computational resources.
 Second, assemblies are hard.
-It is difficult to ensure your assebmly is accurate, *especially* when using long, error-prone reads (like Oxford Nanopore).
+It is difficult to ensure your assebmly is accurate, *especially* when using long, error-prone reads (like Oxford Nanopore).<br><br>

 <img src="graphics/long-read-assembly.jpeg" title="You're always on the wrong side Anakin" width="350"/><br>